mwarning/KadNode/openwrt/README.md

 At this point select the appropiate "Target System" and "Target Profile" depending on what target chipset/router you want to build for.
-To get an *.ipk file you also need to select "Build the OpenWrt SDK"
+To get an *.ipk file you also need to select "Build the OpenWrt SDK".
+Also mark the KadNode package under "Network" => "IP Addresses and Names".

 Now compile/build everything: